Azure/azure-powershell/src/ApiManagement/ApiManagement/help/New-AzApiManagementNamedValue.md

 ```

 ### -Name
-Specifies the name of the property that this cmdlet creates.
+Name of the named value.
 Maximum length is 100 characters.
-Names contain only letters, digits, period, dash, and underscore characters.
+It may contain only letters, digits, period, dash, and underscore characters.
+This parameter is required.

 ```yaml
 Type: System.String